Skip to main content

 Can I request access, rectification or erasure of my data?

-When the data is being processed based on your consent, you can withdraw that consent at any time and request the erasure of the data.
+Additionally, when the data is being processed based on your consent, you can withdraw that consent at any time and request the erasure of the data.
 This will not compromise the lawfulness of the data processing carried out until that moment.

 Who can I contact, should I have questions related to these matters?